nebula-plugins/nebula-ospackage-plugin/README.md

     }

 Otherwise the prefix defaults to _/opt_, the actual installation will be to into _/opt/$applicationName_, where _applicationName_ comes from the Application plugin.
+As usual to the Application plugin, the user has to provide a _mainClassName_.

-Once configured, the project will produce a DEB and a RPM with the context of the application:
+Once configured with a system packaging task, the project will produce a DEB or RPM with the context of the application:

     gradlew buildDeb